Connor Wong Player Props: Red Sox vs. Rockies

 Connor Wong At The Plate

-- Wong is batting .235 with 12 doubles, six home runs and nine walks.
+- Wong has 12 doubles, six home runs and nine walks while batting .243.

-- Wong has picked up a hit in 52.3% of his 44 games this year, with at least two hits in 13.6% of those games.
+- In 53.3% of his 45 games this season, Wong has picked up at least one hit.
+He's also had seven multi-hit games.

-- In five games this season, he has hit a long ball (11.4%, and 4% of his trips to the plate).
+- He has hit a home run in five games this year (11.1%), leaving the park in 3.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.